teganasprey/BCI/README.md

 The Discrete Wavelet Transform (DWT) decomposes a signal into a set of mutually orthogonal wavelet basis functions.
 DWT refers to a set of transforms, each with a different set of wavelet basis functions.

 ### CCA
+CCA (Canonical Correlation Analysis) is to correlate a linear relationship between 2 multidimensional variables.
+CCA serves as complicated tags to direct feature selection to the underlying semantics.

 ### Digital Filtering
 Digital filters play an important role in EEG analysis.
 Digital filters work by suppressing artifacts, or unwanted noise, in EEG data.
 The primary types of filters include low-pass, high-pass, bandpass, and notch filters.